teddy21019/hydramerge/README.md

 # HeracleSplit -- Reconstruct the Integrated File

-One the merged file is brought out of the data center, use the command `heraclesplit` to reconstruct the entire folder:
+Once the merged file is brought out of the data center, use the command `heraclesplit` to reconstruct the entire project folder created by `hydramerge`:

 ```
 local wd = "(your target directory)"
 heraclesplit using trade_code.txt, todir("`wd'")
 ```

-This command then creates a replication of the original project folder originally located in the data center.
+This command then creates a replication of the original project.